 6. KZ Escape Mini

-The very affordable Escape Mini is super lightweight and features a smooth fiberglass exterior, outdoor shower, and an optional Off-Road Package with extra ground clearance and 15-inch mud tires.
+The very affordable KZ Escape Mini camper is super lightweight and features a smooth fiberglass exterior, outdoor shower, and an optional Off-Road Package with extra ground clearance and 15-inch mud tires.
 The standard interior features include queen beds, roomy slideouts, 78-inch-high interior walls, full bath, digital media stereo with dual USB ports, and an LED-lit power awning.